Novel Policy Seeking with Constrained Optimization: Experiments

-In addition to averaged reward, we also use the success rate as another metric to compare the performance of different approaches.
+\paragraph{Success Rate of Each Method} In addition to averaged reward, we also use the success rate as another metric to compare the performance of different approaches.
 Roughly speaking, the success rate evaluates the stability of each method in terms of generating a policy that performs as good as the policies PPO generates.
 In this work, we regard a policy successful when its performance achieves at least as good as the median performance of policies trained with PPO.
 To be specific, we use the median of the final performance of PPO as the baseline, and if a novel policy, which aims at performing differently to solve the same task, surpasses the baseline during its training process, it will be regarded as a successful policy.
 By definition, the success rate of PPO is $0.5$ as a baseline for every environment.
 Table \ref{tab_performance} shows the success rate of all the methods.
-The results show that all constrained novelty seeking methods (CTNB, IPD, CPO) can surpass the average baseline during training, while the multi-objective optimization approaches normally can not.
-Thus the performance of constrained novelty seeking methods can always be insured.
+The results show that all constrained novel policy generation methods (CTNB, IPD, CPO) can surpass the average baseline during training, while the multi-objective optimization approaches normally can not.